Katy Perry’s Engagement Ring Is Quite Unique

 As the Inquisitr reported earlier this morning, the 42-year-old actor popped the question on Valentine’s Day, in what appeared to be a truly fairytale-like setting.

-The Pirates of the Caribbean star went all out trying to impress the 34-year-old songstress.
+The Pirates of the Caribbean star went all-out trying to impress the 34-year-old songstress.
 In a series of photos surfaced in the media, the two lovebirds were seen standing under a splendid heart-shaped arch made out of red roses.
 Perry and Bloom looked all loved-up as they were photographed locked in a passionate embrace, and we couldn’t be more thrilled for them.

 The Lord of the Rings star showed he really knows his way around jewelry and presented his bride-to-be with a very unique engagement ring.
 As Cosmopolitan points out, Bloom swept his lady off her feet with a vintage diamond ring in a stunning flower-shaped design.